orbit-online/package-version/README.md

 # Package version CLI tool
-> _Light weight tool written in bash for manage package versions in a semver manner._
+> _Light weight tool written in bash for managing package versions in a semver manner._

 ## Installation